Mrowa96/react-delta-views/README.md

 ## Additional information

 - Library was not tested with SSR, so I cannot guarantee that it will work out-of-the-box.
 If something is wrong, please create an Issue.

+## Supported browsers

+All browser which are compatible with ES2017.